Kushal-gowda01/Ecommerce-Follow-Along/README.md

 1. created an endpoint that will receive the user mail
 2. the mail of the user to retrive the _id of the user
 3. Using that _id it  get all the orders of that user

+## Milestone 27:
+Created a page for displaying the order details

+1. Connected frontend and backend
+2. Created a frontend route for displaying order details